 The thing of note is the writing on the pistons’ box.
 It basically says not to change the pistons and pins around because they’ve been matched and balanced to 0.05g! that’s a twentieth of a gramme.

-so I finally started on the new race engine build.
-Rather than putting the old bokra back in I’ve put in some new ones: this is partially because I didn’t want to put the old bolts in, and partially because I didn’t really take care of all the bolts I took out of the engine and I lost some
+So, I finally started on the new race engine build.
+Rather than putting the old bolts back in, I’ve put in some new ones: this is partially because I didn’t want to put the old bolts in, and partially because I didn’t really take care of all the bolts I took out of the engine and I lost some.

-Here you can see the difference between the old zinc plated steel bolts aNDA the new zinc plated steel bolts.
+Here you can see the difference between the old zinc plated steel bolts and the new zinc plated steel bolts.
 I think I did the right thing.
-The old bopt had actually been cleaned in acetone.
+The old bolt had actually been cleaned in acetone.
 IT still didn’t look very nice.